Tues Thurs 10.30 - 11.50 a.m. Wellman 2

 Computer Materials: Assignments use Stata.

-For this course and other economics classes Stata/IC is more than adequate and costs $45 (6 months), $89 (1 year); $198 (permanent copy).
+For this course and other economics classes the cheapest version Stata/BE is more than adequate and costs $48 (6 months), $94 (1 year); $225 (permanent copy).

 (3) When you first run Stata after installation it will ask for an "authorization code".
-These codes are given in a pdf attachment you will received in the email from Stata following purchase (some are lengthy and it is easiest to cut and paste them in).
+These codes are given in a pdf attachment you will received in the email from Stata following purchase (some codes are lengthy and it is easiest to cut and paste them in).

 The Stata code used in my ECN 102 text is

 For more advanced Stata my book https://cameron.econ.ucdavis.edu/mus2/ can be accessed online through the UCD library.
 All the data and code for that book are available free at https://www.stata-press.com/data/mus2.htmlThe best ways to succeed in this class are